Tom32i/portfolio-old/src/Resources/data/article/events-part-3.md

 ---
 date: "2016-01-16 10:00:03"
-tags: ["Symfony", "Event", "Kernel", "Terminate"]
+tags: ["Symfony", "Event", "Kernel", "Terminate", "Response"]
-title: "Symfony events III - Delay treatment"
+title: "Delaying listeners execution to improve response time - Part III"
-description: "Improve your app response time by running your listeners on kernel.terminate with the DelayedEventDispatcher."
+description: "Improve your app response time by calling your listeners on kernel.terminate with the DelayedEventDispatcher."
 ---

 Although we just set up a [decoupled](../events-part-1) and [consistant](../events-part-2) event workflow, our work is not done yet.